Kerry Von Erich: Later feuds (1984–1989)

 After ending their rivalry with the Fabulous Freebirds, Von Erich brothers next feuded with Gino Hernandez, Chris Adams, and Jake Roberts.
 Kerry's angle with Adams was born out of Adams' angle with his brother Kevin, which began on September 28, 1984 (when Adams turned heel against Kevin following a tag team loss).
 In order to remain on kayfabe terms, Adams and Kerry wrestled as a tag team two days later in San Antonio, since the heel turn had not aired on television yet.
 On October 27, 1984, Hernandez, Adams, and Roberts defeated the Von Erichs to win the Six Man Tag Title in a match that saw Bobby Fulton substitute for an injured Kevin.
 On October 29, he defeated Gino Hernandez for his fifth NWA American Heavyweight Championship.
 On November 22, he teamed with Iceman Parsons to defeat Jake Roberts and Kelly Kiniski.
 He later refereed a Texas Deathmatch between longtime rival Terry Gordy and Killer Khan, which Gordy won, via Kerry's decision.
 On December 25, Kerry again got a shot at the NWA World Heavyweight Championship, a title he had lost many months ago.
 The champion Ric Flair intentionally got disqualified to retain the title.
 On December 31, the Von Erichs defeated Hernandez, Roberts, and Adams to regain their NWA Six-Man Tag Team Title.

 During his last days in WCCW, Kerry Von Erich would be embroiled in a feud with Jerry "The King" Lawler (AWA World Heavyweight Champion) over who would be the Undisputed Heavyweight Champion.
 Kerry was then the WCWA (World Class Wrestling Association (World Class' final used name before the USWA days) Heavyweight Champion.
-They would meet at an interpromotional event called SuperClash III to settle the dispute.
+They would meet at an interpromotional event, SuperClash III, to settle the dispute.
 Prior to this match, Kerry accidentally cut his arm causing it to bleed.
 During the match, he also received a cut to the head.
 When he later had Lawler in a clawhold on the mat with Lawler's shoulders down, the referee saw the blood on Kerry's head, thought it was excessive, and stopped the match.
 The crowd thought Kerry won by submission but instead "due to excessive bleeding" the referee stopped the match and awarded the decision and the WCWA Championship to Jerry Lawler.
 This would mark the end of Kerry's WCWA run.